Master of Health Administration - Executive

 - MUSC MHA university application through MUSC Office of Enrollment Management

-- In addition to the application itself, the applicant must complete supplemental instruction materials specific to the program to which they are applying.
+- In addition to the application itself, the applicant must complete supplemental materials specific to the program to which they are applying.
 These forms are provided via email once an application has been submitted.
 Applicants are required to submit official transcripts from each post-secondary school attended, and all materials must be received by the application deadline.

 |Start Term||Application Type||Available||Deadline|